The Discover Tenkara Karasu 360 and 400 were designed by Paul Gaskell

-You can indeed cast a very light line, which many of the premium Japanese rods from Daiwa, Shimano and Nissin will do.
+You can indeed cast a very light line with the Karasu 360, which many of the premium Japanese rods from Daiwa, Shimano and Nissin will do also.
 You can indeed get good hook sets, which some of the premium Daiwa rods will give you, but not the same ones that can easily cast a light line!
 The new Discover Tenkara Karasu 360 gives you both.
 I do like the way it casts!

 The Karasu 400 is like the Karasu 360 only more so - much more so!
 I had thought the Karasu 360 felt more substantial than the TenkaraBum 36.
-The Karasu 400 feels much more substantial.
+The Karasu 400 feels much more substantial than the TenkaraBum 40.

 When I asked him how he would describe the Karasu 400, he said it's a big fish rod.
 He was impressed with the leverage - which is the result of the firmer midsection relative to many 400 length tenkara rods.

 I had thought the Karasu 360 would show a higher penny rating than the TenkaraBum 36 and was surprised when it didn't.
 The Karasu 400 held no surprise in that regard.
 It feels firmer and it is, measuring 21 pennies.

 There are tenkara rods that have higher penny ratings, most notably the Daiwa Enshou LT and Expert LT rods, but they will not give you the light line capability.